Iris hexagona: Cytogenetics

-Taxonomy
+Taxonomy and systematics

 It has the common name of Dixie iris, (Dixie is a common name for the southeastern United States.) and it also occasionally known as 'Carolina iris'.

 In Florida, it was known as the 'Prairie iris', but this due to a population of Iris hexagona var. savannarum which was later classified as a synonym of Iris savannarum.
 Most of the I. hexagona population in Florida was re-identified as Iris savannarum.

 The name 'hexagona' refers to the six angled seed head.

 The Louisiana irises and the name of the series of Hexagonae are derived from Iris hexagona, which was published (in Latin) and described by Walter in 'Flora Caroliniana' page 66 in April–June 1788.

 Iris hexagona is a name accepted by the RHS.